Blazemeter/helm-crane/readme.md

 ```
 helm install crane blazemeter-crane --create-namespace --namespace=bm
 ```
 Here, crane is the name we are setting for the chart on our system and blazemeter-crane is the actual name of the chart.
+Make sure the namespace declared here is the same as the one we declared in the values file (see 2.3.2.6 section).

 ### [2.4] Varify the chart installation